Secure Deployment Guide for Citrix Cloud Japan

 The logs in the WorkspaceCloud\Logs directory are deleted when they exceed a specified size threshold.
 The administrator can control this size threshold by adjusting the registry key value for HKEY_LOCAL_MACHINE\SOFTWARE\Citrix\CloudServices\AgentAdministration\MaximumLogSpaceMegabytes.

-The Cloud Connector must trust the certification authority (CA) used by Citrix Cloud Japan SSL/TLS certificates and by Microsoft Azure Service Bus SSL/TLS certificates.
-Citrix and Microsoft might change certificates and CAs in the future, but will always use CAs that are part of the standard Windows Trusted Publisher list.
+The Cloud Connector must trust the certification authority (CA) that the Citrix Cloud SSL/TLS certificates and Microsoft Azure Service Bus SSL/TLS certificates use.
+Citrix and Microsoft might change certificates and CAs in the future, but always use CAs that are part of the standard Windows Trusted Publisher list.

-Each service within Citrix Cloud Japan may have different SSL configuration requirements.
-For more information, consult the Technical Security Overview for each service (listed at the beginning of this article).
+Each service within Citrix Cloud Japan might have different SSL configuration requirements.
+For more information, consult the Technical Security Overviews for each service (listed at the beginning of this article).